Philosophy of suicide: Social contract

 The social contract, according to Jean-Jacques Rousseau, is such that every man has "a right to risk his own life in order to preserve it."

 Hobbes and Locke reject the right of individuals to take their own life.
 Hobbes claims in his Leviathan that natural law forbids every man "to do, that which is destructive of his life, or take away the means of preserving the same."
 Breaking this natural law is irrational and immoral.
 Hobbes also states that it is intuitively rational for men to want felicity and to fear death most.

 Aristotle

 Aristotle in his 'discussion of courage, maintains that committing suicide to avoid pain or other undesirable circumstances is a cowardly act.
-In a later chapter [of Nichomachean Ethics], he further argues that suicide is unlawful and is an act committed against the interests of the state.'
+In a later chapter [of Nicomachean Ethics], he further argues that suicide is unlawful and is an act committed against the interests of the state.'

+Plotinus

+The neoplatonist philosopher Plotinus (205-270) devoted a short treatise (Ennead I, 9 = treatise 16) to the question of the legitimity of suicide (On Suicide).
+Discussing platonist and stocian arguments, he concludes that suicide is not allowed except when one understands that he is losing his reason.
+Plotinus also deals in this treatise with the temptation, for the platonist philosopher (cf Phaedo), to join the intelligible absolute, and to liberate his soul from his body through the medium of suicide.

 Neutral and situational stances

 Honor

 Japan has a form of suicide called seppuku, which is considered an honorable way to redeem oneself for transgressions or personal defeats.
 It was widely accepted in the days of the Samurai and even before that.
 It was generally seen as a privilege granted only to the samurai class; civilian criminals would thus not have this 'honor' and be executed.
 In this historical perspective, suicide reflects a cultural view of suicide as noble, acceptable, and even brave, rather than cowardly and wrong.